 This paper has proposed to learn effective sparser deep ConvNet structures iteratively from the previously learned denser models with a neural correlation based weight selection criterion.
 The denser model helps to avoid bad local minimums and provides good initializations which are essential for the sparser models to continue learning effective face representations, while the sparser model itself failed to learn effective features from data without the help of denser models.
 Empirical studies verified the superiority of neural correlations over weight magnitude or second order derivatives for selecting informative neural connections.
 The proposed sparse ConvNet with a moderate degree of sparsity (26%-76%) of weights in the dense model) significantly improved the performance of the original dense model, while the performance degrades slowly when the model further goes sparser.
-An ensemble of the proposed sparse ConvNet models achieved the state-ofthe-art face verification/identification performance on the extensively evaluated LFW and YouTube Faces datasets.
+The effectiveness of the proposed sparse ConvNet models was validated on the popular LFW, YTF, and IJB-A datasets.